-People who want to stand as a candidate in the election must read the below Guide for Candidates and Agents, and return the completed nomination forms to the Deputy Returning Officer during the nomination period, from Wednesday 27 March until 1pm on Monday 8 April.
+People who want to stand as a candidate in the election must read the Local Government Elections 2019 – Guide for Candidates and Agents (PDF-288KB) and return the completed nomination forms to the Deputy Returning Officer during the nomination period, from Wednesday 27 March until 1pm on Monday 8 April.

 What support will I get if I am elected?

 As a new councillor, you will be invited to take part in an induction programme, introducing you to the workings of the council.
 Training for councillors continues throughout their term on a variety of topics.

 The professional officers working at the council are available to assist you, for example, by providing advice about council procedures or problems in your area.

 As all officers must be politically impartial, they cannot assist in any matter that could be seen as supporting a political party or pressure group.

 There are two types of allowances for councillors: